-Among the many children Garrett met that first week was a 10-year-old girl named Darling, who Garrett said taught her a lesson about God's ability to overcome barriers.
+Among the many children, Garrett met that the first week was a 10-year-old girl named Darling, who Garrett said taught her a lesson about God’s ability to overcome barriers.

 Garrett, who also serves as a residence hall director and coordinator of BC’s Bonner Leaders program, said that while she only spends a short amount of time with the children in Honduras, her relationship with them lasts forever.

 “It is amazing how much of a connection you can build with someone over just a few short days,” said Garrett.
 “Before I left, I gave Darling the earrings I was wearing, and she gave me a plastic bracelet, which I have not taken off since that day.
 It reminds me to pray for her and her village.”

 During the remaining weeks of her mission, Garrett traveled with a BMDMI missionary throughout Honduras, oftentimes across impassable roads, to visit churches and to help manage day camps for children in the villages.
 Through her work, she has come to love the country and its people.

 “Honduras feels like my home,” she said, “and since I’ve been there, what it means to be a Christian has become real to me.”